Lord the Giver of Life,

 May we answer your call to treat al as we wish to be treated and to promote the healing of all, especially those most vulnerable.

-Brigidine College will commemorate the important place ANZAC has in our community next Tuesday.
-Understanding the importance of Anzac Day within the national calendar is for many people a critical time to reflect and give thanks for the many opportunities we have as country.
+The Brigidine College is due to commemorate the Spirit of ANZAC in our community next week.
+Understanding the importance of Anzac Day within the national calendar is for many people a critical time to reflect and give thanks for the many opportunities we have as nation.

 Our community is reminded of the difficulties placed on all of us through war and how through prayer and dialogue we are a ‘hopeful’ people searching and working for peace.
 As the risen Christ said to the apostles ‘peace be with you’ to them as they tried to understand what their lives would hold following the events over Easter.
 Our community works for peace in our relationships, in our learning and how we continue to be an inclusive school for all.

-Anzac Day provides a glimpse into what is often referred to as the ‘Spirit of Australia.
+Anzac Day for many of us, provides a glimpse into what might be described as the ‘Spirit of Australia.’
 Let us continue to share our story with everyone we encounter on our journey.

-The College will also participate in the local community commemoration to be held at the Graceville Memorial on Sunday at 7.30am.
-With representatives from the College’s Cantare Choir, our senior leadership group and many other students, it will be a poignant moment for all of us to share.
+The college will again participate in the local community commemorations held at the Sherwood-Indooroopilly Sub-branch Dawn Service at Corinda and the ceremony at Keating Park, Indooroopilly at 7.30am.
+With representatives from the College’s Cantare Choir and our senior Student leadership group, I invite as many students as possible to join us in a poignant moment for all of us to share.

 They shall not grow old, as we who are left grow old;